How Do You Monitor OT Networks Without Disrupting Industrial Operations?

 This means that to achieve the optimal cybersecurity for OT networks, you should evaluate your operational technology cybersecurity measures based on visibility, detection, and uptime, rather than assessing the control level at what expense, along with any disruptions to the process.
 Let’s explore what really matters.

-Why the Best Cybersecurity for Operational Technology Networks Requires a Different Approach
+Why OT Cybersecurity Solutions Require a Different Approach

 OT environments operate on deterministic processes.
 They rely on predictable communication patterns, proprietary protocols, and systems that weren’t built with security in mind.